SAP/terraform-provider-btp/README.md

 For more information about how to contribute, the project structure, and additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

-> **Note**: We take Terraform's security and our users' trust very seriously.
+> **Note**: We take Terraform's security and our users' trust seriously.
 If you believe you have found a security issue in the Terraform provider for SAP BTP, please responsibly disclose it.
 You find more details on the process in [our security policy](https://github.com/SAP/terraform-provider-btp/security/policy).

 ## Code of Conduct